 But the land of Reuben was also land that first belonged to Moab (a fact taken advantage of by some wanting to claim Ruth wasn't a Moabitess).
 Deuteronomy 2's statement that Yahuah wouldn't give Israel any of Moab's land came after they already conquered much of the Trans-Jordan, some specifically from Moab.
 So it means He's not giving them anymore of Moab, nothing south of the Arnon river.

 The Japanese etymology of Kumaso is that it comes from Kuma, meaning Bear.
 But the Ainu do worship Bear deities under that name.
 It's not impossible that Chemosh too was a Bear deity, or often depicted in a Bear form.
+Or maybe the Bear association came after migrating to Japan.
 Reubenites who fell into idolatry may likely have worshiped the local Idol who was named Chemosh.

 As far as Eastern Manasseh aka Gilead goes.
 Some of my other beliefs about Manasseh's destiny would lead me to wonder if it's possible that Japanese Americans are a bulk of the ones descended from Manasseh, but perhaps also the Japanese in Brazil.
 But to be more scholarly about it, when Genesis 48 says Manasseh would be a "great people" the Hebrew word for "people" is Am, which could also be rendered Em.
 So that kind of makes me think of the Emishi and thus Princess Mononoke.
 Or the name of the Emishi could also be related to Nimshi, the grandfather of Jehu, a king of Israel who's origin was in Giliead/Eastern Manasseh.

 Yuri is the Japanese word for Lily.
-The modern pop-culture association of Lilies with Lesbianism in Japan is a recent development.
+The modern pop-culture association of Lilies with Lesbianism in Japanese media is a recent development.
 But it comes from a more ancient association of Lilies in general being Feminine.
-Biblically Lilies are also Feminine, like in the Song of Solomon, and the Shoshanim mentioned at the start of some Psalms like 45.
+Biblically Lilies are also Feminine, like in the Song of Solomon, and the Shoshanim mentioned at the start of some Psalms like Psalm 45.

 Attempts to give some Japanese words a Hebrew origin include saying Gaijin comes from Goyim, thing is I don't think Goyim meant that till pretty late.